Denotational semantics as a foundation for cost recurrence extraction for functional languages: Related work

+\citet{cutler-et-al:icpf20} adapt our technique to handle amortized analysis.
+Reinforcing our goal of formalizing informal approaches, the source language there includes constructions for describing a credit allocation policy (the banker's method) and extraction of an \emph{amortized} cost recurrence, to which a general theorem applies that total amortized cost bounds total actual cost.
+The language is sufficient for describing structures like splay trees in which the number of credits allocated to different parts of the structure is not constant, and the source language type system ensures that credits are not misused.
+The key point is that the amortized cost recurrence is extracted into essentially the same recurrence language as we have presented here, reflecting the fact that the recurrences that we use to describe amortized cost do not themselves refer to credits.

+\citet{kavvos-et-al:popl2020} give an approach to extending our technique to handle general (as opposed to structural) recursion by using call-by-push-value (CBPV) \citep{levy:cbpv} as an intermediate source language into which both call-by-value and call-by-name can be embedded.
+While CBPV includes a fine stratification of types into computational and value types, analyzing a program still really just relies on notions of size and cost.
+Thus the syntactic recurrence language differs from the one just described only in replacing primitive recursion with a general fixpoint operator, along with corresponding axioms for the size order, thereby changing it from a version of System~$T$ with inductive types to a version of~$\mathrm{PCF}$ with inductive types.

 \citet{atkey11separation,gueneau-et-al:esop18,chargueraud-pottier:jar19,zhanhaslbeck19verifying} develop imperative program logics for reasoning about cost based on separation logic, essentially by treating the number of timesteps taken as part of the heap.
 A Coq or Isabelle implementation of these logics allows for reasoning about code, and the subgoals that arise during verification result in synthesizing recurrence relations, which play the role of our syntactic recurrences.
-Although recurrences are synthesized in this approach, this arises more as a side-effect of the verification process rather than as a fundamental step of the procedure.
 While quite sophisticated algorithms and data structures can be analyzed this way, including imperative ones, for analyzing functional programs we find it more congruous to use (and teach to students) standard functional program verification techniques like inductive reasoning about outputs, as opposed to imperative program verification techniques like weakest precondition/characteristic formula generation.
 And as we note in Section~\ref{sec:conclusions}, we conjecture that our approach extends to the analysis of many imperative programs, because the description of cost itself is frequently a functional description.

 Turning now to semi-automated/manual reasoning in a functional style, \citet{danielsson:popl08} verifies a number of lazy functional programs in Agda using a dependent type tracking the number of steps a program takes. \citet{mccarthy-et-al:soc18} investigate a variant, implemented in Coq, using a monad parametrized by both the number of steps and a specification, given as a relation between the cost and value.
 The specifications are used both for functional correctness and for reasoning about cost, and this design allows Coq's extraction to OCaml to erase all costs and reasoning about them.
 The library also provides a source-to-source translation that translates simply-typed code into the monad, inserting appropriate ticks, which is analogous to our recurrence extraction. \citet{radicek+18monadicrefinements} define a specification logic for reasoning about monadic costs as an extension of higher-order logic.